Me1rem/Data-analysis/README.md

-# Data-analysis
+# Financial Service data analysis
+## Project Objective
-I developed a comprehensive project in excel, creating multiple dashboards and tables to analyze the data for a financial services company that wants to understand its customers' credit  card usage and overall financial health
+To analyze the data for a financial services company that wants to understand its customers' credit  card usage and overall financial health